 The Agentic Shift: Drones, Sovereign Chips, and the OpenClaw Crackdown

-Lead OpenAI-style governance signals and frontier-model dynamics are reshaping how OpenClaw monitors AI risk, alignment, and deployment tradeoffs.
+OpenAI-style governance signals and frontier-model dynamics are reshaping how OpenClaw monitors AI risk, alignment, and deployment tradeoffs.
 This piece outlines what to watch, why it matters, and how the OpenClaw platform should respond.

 When AI is the terrain, the “dossier” becomes the unit of maneuver.